 Mergia's new album, "Yene Mircha" ("My Choice" in Amharic), encapsulates many of the things that make the keyboardist, accordionist and composer/arranger so remarkable - elements that have sustained his vitality all these years, through the ebbs and flows of his career.
-The rock-solid trio he most recently toured the world with, DC-based Alemseged Kebede (bass) and Ken Joseph (drums), forms the nucleus around which an expanded band provides a strong response to the contemporary jazz future that "Lala Belu" promises.
+The rock-solid trio with which he most recently toured the world, DC-based Alemseged Kebede (bass) and Ken Joseph (drums), forms the nucleus around which an expanded band provides a strong response to the contemporary jazz future that "Lala Belu" promises.
 "Yene Mircha" exemplifies Mergia's prolific stream of creativity and his philosophy that there is a multiplicity of Ethiopian musical approaches, not just one sound.

 An event by acbty - always coming back to you.